ethereum/portal-website/pages/concepts/execution-clients.md

 The State Network component of Portal is by far the largest and most complex, and for good reason.
 Handling the state data in Ethereum is complex and difficult.
-The goal of the State Network in portal is to offload that complexity to the network itself, giving clients a higher degree of freedom in how that store and handle this data.
+The goal of the State Network in Portal is to offload that complexity to the network itself, giving clients a higher degree of freedom in how that store and handle this data.